mrricky576-alt/mr-ricky/README.md

   # project
   - has build a school website for **Wisdom international college**
-  - has contributed in developing a game
+  - has contributed in developing a project in school [ricky]